Carpal Tunnel Relief Exercises

 Fingers and Hand Exercises 2

 Don’t forget to exercise the thumb.
-Good carpal tunnel relief exercises for the thumb involve folding the thumb against the palm of that hand – just beneath the little finger – and hold it there for 5 seconds.
+Good exercises for the thumb involve folding the thumb against the palm of that hand – just beneath the little finger – and hold it there for 5 seconds.
 Then spread all fingers apart with the palm facing up, and hold that position for 5 seconds.
-Repeat these carpal tunnel relief exercises with the other hand.
+Repeat these exercises with the other hand.

 Fingers and Hand Exercises 3

-Another easy and effective carpal tunnel relief exercise for the thumb is to gently pull it out and back.
+Another easy and effective exercise for the thumb is to gently pull it out and back.
 Hold it there for 5 seconds.
 Do this 5 times.
 Repeat these exercises with the other hand.

 Carpal Tunnel Relief Exercises for Neck and Shoulders